mzntaka0/sakura/README.md

 - An integration with PyTorch.

-You can reuse your favorite Python framework such as Pytorch, Tensorflow of PaddlePaddle.
+You can reuse your favorite Python framework such as Pytorch, Tensorflow or PaddlePaddle.

 ## Sakura modules